hansbuehler/cdxbasics/README.md

 **Prototype code is to be implemented as follows:**

-    from cdxbasics.util import CacheMode
+    from cdxbasics.util import CacheMode, uniqueHash48
     from cdxbasics.subdir import SubDir
     from cdxbasics.version import version

     @version("0.0.1")
+    def compute( *kargs, **kwargs ):
+        ... my function
+        return ...

     def compute_cached( *kargs, cache_mode : CacheMode, cache_dir : SubDir, **kargs ):

         # compute a unique hash from the input parameters.
-        # the default method used here may not work for all parameter
+        # the default method used here may not work for all parameter types
-        # types (most notable, uniqueHash48 will ignore members of any objects
-        # starting with '_'; see above)
+        # (most notable, uniqueHash48 will ignore members of any objects starting with '_'; see above)

         unique_id  = unqiueHash48( kargs, kwarg )

         # obtain a unique summary of the version of this function
         # and all its dependents.

-        version_id = compute_cached.version.unique_id48
+        version_id = compute.version.unique_id48

         # delete existing cache
         # if requested by the user